 The statement of activities reports the expenses of a given function offset by program revenues directly connected with the functional program.
 A "function" is an assembly of similar activities and may include portions of a fund or summarize more than one fund to capture the expenses associated with a distinct functional activity.
-The Commission's sole function is economic development.
-Program revenues includes: (1) operating grants and contributions which finance annual operating activities.
+The Authority's sole function is economic development.
+Program revenues includes: (1) charges for services which report fees, fines, and forfeits, and other charges to users of the Authority's services, (2) operating grants and contributions which finance annual operating activities, and (3) capital grants and contributions which fund the acquisition, or rehabilitation of capital assets and include fees to developers.
 These revenues are subject to externally imposed restrictions to these program uses.
 Taxes and other revenue sources not properly included with program revenues are reported as general revenues.
-The Commission has no charges for services.
-The Commission reports all direct expenses by function in the statement of activities.
+The Authority currently has no tax revenue or charges for services.
+The Authority reports all direct expenses by function in the statement of activities.
 Direct expenses are those that are clearly identifiable with a function.
 Depreciation expense is specifically identified by function and is included as a direct expense of the function.

-This government-wide focus is more on the sustainability of the Commission as an entity and the change in the Commission's net position resulting from the current year's activities.
+This government-wide focus is more on the sustainability of the Authority as an entity and the change in the Authority's net position resulting from the current year's activities.